Frequently Asked Questions

 What types of problems do you treat?

 I work with clients suffering from an array of symptoms to include anxiety, depression, post-traumatic stress disorder, panic disorder, relationship difficulties, sleep disorders, trauma, parenting difficulties, disordered eating, body image distortions, low self esteem and work related stress.
 I do not treat active eating disorders or more severe cases of substance dependence that require a higher level of care.
 I do offer therapy for clients stepping down from inpatient or partial hospitalization programs.

 What type of therapy techniques do you use?

 A variety of treatment approaches may be employed depending upon your diagnosis and your needs.
-Most commonly used are Cognitive Behavioral Therapy, Family Systems Therapy, Solution Focused Therapy, Humanistic Therapy and Person Centered Therapy.
+Most commonly used are Cognitive Behavioral Therapy, Family Systems Therapy, Solution Focused Therapy, Humanistic Therapy and Person-Centered Therapy.
 My approach is complimented by the use of Accelerated Resolution Therapy (ART).
-All of the approaches I use have been researched and are supported by the American Psychological Association.
+All of the approaches I use are evidence-based, meaning that studies and research have shown their safety and efficacy.

 How long will it take me to get feeling better?